-This committee did not produce any reports this reporting period.
-The DFO and Committee Decision Maker positions are held by the same individual based on assigned duties within the IC.
-Members: The members of this Special Emphasis Panel (SEP) do not have standing appointments and serve on an as needed basis for meetings throughout the fiscal year.
+Reports: This committee did not produce any public reports during the fiscal year.
+URL: The committee does not maintain a website.
+The members of this Special Emphasis Panel (SEP) do not have standing appointments and serve on an as needed basis for meetings throughout the fiscal year.
 Therefore, the Members list reflects meeting dates, not appointment start and end dates.
 While only one meeting date is listed as an appointment start and end date, a member may have attended several meetings, either as a chairperson, co-chair, or as a member, throughout the fiscal year.
 As a result, the Members list, including the number of chairs, may not align or directly match to specific meeting dates.
 Meeting rosters, including members' affiliations and zip codes are available online at https://public.era.nih.gov/pubroster/.